rwieruch/blog_robinwieruch_content/conditional-rendering-react.md

 />
 {{< /highlight >}}

 In the example, the List component can focus on rendering the list.
 It doesn't have to bother with a loading state.
-Finally you could add more HOCs to shield away the empty list or null list.
+Ultimately you could add more HOCs to shield away multiple conditional rendering edge cases.

 A HOC can opt-in one or multiple conditional renderings.
 You could even use multiple HOCs to handle several conditional renderings.
 After all, a HOC shields away all the noise from your component.